AbertayHackers/gitbook-wiki/contributing/contributions/formatting.md

+---
+description: >-
   A guide to formatting when committing to the Hacksoc wiki
+---

 # Formatting and Best Practise